Tony Williams (drummer): Life and career

-In 1979, Williams, McLaughlin and bassist Jaco Pastorius united for a one-time performance at the Havana Jazz Festival.
+In 1979, Williams, McLaughlin and bassist Jaco Pastorius united for a performance at the Havana Jazz Festival.
 This trio came to be known as the Trio of Doom, and a recording of their performance (along with some studio tracks recorded in New York shortly thereafter) was released in 2007.
-It opens with a powerful drum improvisation by Williams, followed by McLaughlin's "Dark Prince" and Pastorius' "Continuum", Williams's original composition "Para Oriente" and McLaughlin's "Are You the One?"
-Williams and Pastorius had also played together on the Herbie Hancock track "Good Question" from his 1978 album Sunlight.
-With the group Fuse One, Williams released an album in 1980.
+Williams and Pastorius also played together on "Good Question" from the 1978 Herbie Hancock album Sunlight.
+Williams appears with the group Fuse One on their 1980 album.

-In 1985, he returned to Blue Note and the result was a series of recordings for the label beginning with Foreign Intrigue, which featured the playing of pianist Mulgrew Miller and trumpeter Wallace Roney.
-Later that year he formed a quintet with Miller, Roney, saxophonist Bill Pierce, and bassist Charnett Moffett (later Ira Coleman).
-This band played Williams's compositions almost exclusively.
-Williams also played drums for the band Public Image Limited, fronted by John Lydon (a.k.a.
-Johnny Rotten of the Sex Pistols), on their release Album/Cassette/Compact Disc (1986, the album title varied depending on the format).
-He played on the songs "FFF", "Rise" (a modest hit), and "Home".
-Bass guitarist Bill Laswell co-wrote those three songs with Lydon.
-The other drummer on that album was Ginger Baker.
+In 1985, he returned to Blue Note with the Foreign Intrigue album.
+Eventually Williams formed his own acoustic quintet with trumpeter Wallace Roney, saxophonist Bill Pierce, pianist Mulgrew Miller and bassist Ira Coleman.
+The quintet played Williams's compositions almost exclusively, recording and touring extensively from 1986 to 1992, culminating in The Story of Neptune album.

+Williams guested with the band Public Image Limited, fronted by John Lydon, on their release Album (1986).

 On February 20, 1997, Williams checked into Seton Medical Center in Daly City, California, suffering from stomach pain.
 Three days later, while recuperating from gall bladder surgery, he died of a heart attack.
-Williams was 51 years old.
+He was 51 years old.

 Personal life

-Williams lived and taught in the San Francisco Bay Area until his death from a heart attack following routine gallbladder surgery.
+Williams lived and taught in the San Francisco Bay Area until his death in 1997.
 One of his final recordings was The Last Wave by the trio known as Arcana, a release organized by Bill Laswell.